Skip to primary navigation Skip to content Skip to footer

 But let’s talk whisky: despite the presence of peat bogs aplenty, the spirit produced here hasn’t been peated for a very long time (and even now, just very mildly).

-The island is home to the namesake Isle of Jura distillery, a very well-known name all over the world.
-Founded in 1810 after years of illicit distilling taking place on the island (being remote comes in handy for such trade), was and still is at the centre of the community of Craighouse, the main settlement on Jura.
+The Island is home to the namesake Isle of Jura distillery, a well-known name worldwide.
+Founded in 1810 after years of illicit distilling taking place on the Island (being remote comes in handy for such trade), it was and still is at the centre of the community of Craighouse, the main settlement on Jura.

-Production was halted in 1910, when the distillery was dismantled, but came back in the 60s under new owners, with a light and fruity character given also by their monster stills, which are the second tallest in Scotland after Glenmorangie.
-Although for years their whisky went mainly into blends, the past decades have seen a pivotal shift and now all the production goes into single malts bottlings, some of which explore touches of peat and sherry notes.
+Production was halted in 1910, when the distillery was dismantled, but resumed in the 1960s under new ownership, with a light and fruity character also contributed by their massive stills, which are the second tallest in Scotland after those at Glenmorangie.
+Although their whisky had primarily been used in blends for years, the past few decades have seen a pivotal shift, and now all production is dedicated to single malt bottlings, some of which incorporate subtle touches of peat and sherry notes.

 The distillery sits right next to the hotel if you fancy an overnight stay, so close that you don’t even have to cross the road.